Canadian coffee chain Tim Hortons' U.S. franchisees to sue parent

 Once this is resolved, the U.S association said it plans to file another lawsuit claiming improper use of an advertising fund franchisees pay into.
 It said the company had used the fund to pay overhead expenses unrelated to promoting the brand.

 Tim Hortons fell to 50th from fourth on an annual ranking of brand reputation in Canada based on surveys between Dec.
 19 and Jan.
-29 by market research firm Leger, local media reported last month.
+29 by market research firm Leger.
 Tim Hortons has 729 locations in the U.S. and 4,258 in Canada, according to its website.
-Restaurant Brands also owns the Burger King and Popeyes chains.
+Restaurant Brands also owns the Burger King and Popeyes Louisiana Chicken chains.

-After the chain’s same-store sales fell for the eighth consecutive quarter in the latest earnings report, Restaurant Brands Chief Executive Daniel Schwartz said last month that “negative media created by this group of franchisees” is hurting customer perceptions of the Tim Hortons brand.
+After Tim Hortons’ same-store sales fell for the eighth consecutive quarter in the latest earnings period, Restaurant Brands Chief Executive Daniel Schwartz said last month that “negative media created by this group of franchisees” is hurting customer perceptions of the brand.

 The U.S. action follows a C$500 million ($389 million) lawsuit filed by their Canadian counterparts in June, also alleging mismanagement of a national advertising fund.